edgelesssys/contrast/docs/docs/howto/workload-deployment/recover-coordinator.md

 The Coordinator uses a key-value store backed by Kubernetes ConfigMaps to store the manifest history and policy information.
 This key-value store is what allows the Coordinator to recover after a restart.
-If the Coordinator StatefulSet is deleted, for example if the entire namespace is deleted, the ConfigMap store is lost and normal recovery isn't possible.
+If these ConfigMaps are deleted, for example if the entire namespace is deleted, the ConfigMap store is lost and normal recovery isn't possible.
 In order to recover the Coordinator state in this case, you can use the manifest history obtained by a previous `contrast verify` once the Coordinator is reapplied.

 ```sh